 Don’t just consider follower count – look for influencers whose audience overlaps with your own.
 After all, the goal of an influencer collaboration is to get your content or brand exposed to your target audience.
 The influencers you pick should also align with your brand values.
 If you’re doing a long-term collaboration, people may start relating your brand to specific personalities, and you don’t want your brand associated with the wrong people.

-You can find potential influencers for your brand using TikTok’s Creator Marketplace, with an influencer marketing platform like Hypeauditor, Grin, CreatorIQ, or with similar alternative tools.
+You can find potential influencers for your brand working with a TikTok influencer agency or using TikTok’s Creator Marketplace, with an influencer marketing platform like Collabstr, Hypeauditor, Grin, CreatorIQ, or with similar alternative tools.
 Or, simply use Google to search for influencers in your niche – “top beauty influencers on TikTok”, for example.

 When searching for influencers, engagement rate is paramount.
 In fact, a 2021 report by the Influencer Marketing Hub shows micro-influencers (influencers with less than 15k followers) have higher engagement rates (17.96%) on TikTok than macro-influencers – which is also the case for other social networks, including Instagram and YouTube.